 How To Answer a Washington Debt Collection Court Summons

-Upsolve is a nonprofit that helps you get out of debt with free debt relief tools and education.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Get debt help.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
+Think TurboTax for bankruptcy.
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify →

 If you’re sued for a debt in the state of Washington, it’s important to respond!
 And it might be easier than you think.
 Here are the basic steps: 1.
 Fill out an answer and appearance form.
 2. Complete a certificate of service form.
 3. File your forms with the court within 20 days of receiving the summons.
 4. Deliver a copy of your answer form to the person suing you.